mikeghen/eth2-kubernetes/README.md

 ```
 mv ./validator_keys ./pyrmont/validators/
 ```
-5. Use lighthouse with Docker to import your validators
+5. Use lighthouse with Docker to import your validators.
+You will need to run this locally and enter the password protecting your validator keys.
 ```
 docker run -it -v /path/to/eth2-kubernetes/:/root/.lighthouse/ sigp/lighthouse lighthouse --network pyrmont account validator import --directory /root/.lighthouse/pyrmont/validators/validator_keys
 ```